Skip to main content

 • categoryScope – A value that identifies the type of category IDs used in this set of rules, either MARKETPLACE or STORE.

-• listingConditionIds – A list of numeric values that indicates the condition of the items to include in the promotion.
+• listingConditionIds – A list of numeric values that indicates the condition of the items to include in the discount.
 See the Marketing API Reference for details on allowed values.

-• maxPrice – With all other rules considered, the price of a listing cannot exceed this amount for it to be included in the promotion.
+• maxPrice – With all other rules considered, the price of a listing cannot exceed this amount for it to be included in the discount.

-• minPrice – With all other rules considered, the price of a listing cannot be lower than this amount for it to be included in the promotion.
+• minPrice – With all other rules considered, the price of a listing cannot be lower than this amount for it to be included in the discount.

 For example: